Rhodiola

 Improves blood circulation

-Rhodiola can help improve blood circulation by acting as a vasodilator, thus improving blood flow.
+Rhodiola can help improve blood circulation by acting as a vasodilator, thereby improving blood flow.
 It can also help reduce inflammation and oxidative stress, which are factors that can contribute to poor blood circulation.

 Improves memory and concentration